 Showing teachers the “data” can have a powerful effect.
 This is especially true if the report shows a big difference between processing speed and overall intelligence.
 Point out these parts of the report.

 For example, let’s say your child’s overall intelligence is at the 75th percentile.
-But his processing speed is at the 7th percentile.
+But your child’s processing speed is at the 7th percentile.
 Use these data points to help the teachers understand why your child has trouble completing tasks in a timely manner.

 You may also want to bring up some of the biological factors that can limit processing speed.
 These include low levels of certain brain chemicals.
 Some neurotransmitters have been linked to slower reaction times as well as attention issues.